NinjaCheetah/NUSGet/README.md

 - "Pack installable archive (WAD/TAD)": Pack the encrypted contents, TMD, and Ticket into a WAD file that can be installed on a Wii or in Dolphin Emulator.
 Only supported for free titles.

 **For vWii titles only:**
-- "Pack for vWii mode instead of Wii U mode": Re-encrpyt the Title Key in a vWii title's Ticket before packing a WAD, so that the WAD can be installed from inside the vWii on a Wii U. **This also creates WADs that can be installed directly in Dolphin, allowing for running the vWii System Menu in Dolphin without a vWii NAND dump!**
+- "Re-encrypt title using the Wii Common Key": Re-encrypt the Title Key in a vWii title's Ticket before packing the WAD, so that the WAD can be installed via a normal WAD manager on the vWii, and can be extracted with legacy tools. **This also creates WADs that can be installed directly in Dolphin, allowing for running the vWii System Menu in Dolphin without a vWii NAND dump!**

 **For DSi titles only:**
 - "Pack installable archive (WAD/TAD)": Pack the encrypted contents, TMD, and Ticket into a TAD file that can be installed on a TAD or in a DSi-capable emulator.
 Only supported for free titles.
 For real hardware, these titles can be installed using [@rvtr](https://github.com/rvtr)'s handy [TAD Delivery Tool](https://github.com/rvtr/TDT).